SergeMerzliakov/javafx-app-1/README.md

     // END YOUR SETUP

 and overwrite your OpenJFX install directory.
-On my mac I prefer to put in /Library/Java, right next to my Java SDKs.

-### Start the Application
+---
+### Build The Applications

 Build the application

     gradlew clean build

-Run the command:
+---
+#### Application 1 - Basic JavaFx + Kotlin Application

+* ListView
+* TableView
+* Tab Panes
+* Sorted ObservableList Model
+* Use of Boostrap.css stylesheet
+* FXML based UI

+Start the application with:

     gradlew runApp1

-which should start up the application.
+which will start up the application.

+---
+#### Application 2 - Drag and Drop

+* Drag and Drop between listView controls
+* Drag files from Desktop
+* Custom Drag images
+* Sorted ObservableList Model
+* Use of Stylesheet in code and in FXML
+* FXML based UI

+Start the application with:

+    gradlew runApp2